 It is divided into five Sections.
 Each judge is assigned to a section for a period of three years.
-The Sections take into account the different legal systems of the Contracting States.
-Each section has a chamber made up of contained in the Charter. seven judges and a Committee of three judges.
+The Sections take into account the different legal seven judges and a Committee of three judges.

-dispose of cases which are clearly inadmissible.
+Most judgements are given by chambers.
+The role of the Committees is to The European Social Charter spells out the social and economic rights that dispose of cases which are clearly inadmissible.
 Committees deal only with individual complaints, not inter-State cases.
 If they cannot reach a unanimous decision, the case is referred to the Grand Chamber.

 A Grand Chamber is made up of seventeen judges, including the President, Vice-President and Section Presidents.
 The Grand Chamber deals with cases where there are difficulties interpreting or applying the Convention.
 In addition, either party may ask that the case be referred to the Grand Chamber within three months of a judgement being delivered in this way the Grand Chamber is a bit like a Court of Appeal.
-The Grand Chamber's decisions are final.
+The Grand Court of Human Rights.
+Chamber's decisions are final.